 Networking, collaboration, and knowledge transfer

-To estimate the level of collaboration bewteen countries, the online survey asked the exeperts if their country have provided services and knowledge related to mutation breeding to other countries.
+To estimate the level of collaboration between countries, the online survey asked the experts if their country have provided services and knowledge related to mutation breeding to other countries.
 Examples of services and knowledge could be: data, events, funding, infrastructure, jobs, projects, publications, research, skills shares, tools, etc. According to the answers provided by the experts, a total of 13 RCA countries - Japan, Pakistan, Bangladesh, China, Indonesia, Thailand, Sri Lanka, India, Vietnam, Malaysia, Australia, Philippines, and South Korea - have provided services and knowledge related to mutation breeding to other countries.
-From these 13 countries that have shared knowledge or services to other countries, 9 have shared skillshares and publications, 8 have organized events, 7 have shared reserach, and 6 have shared data.
+From these 13 countries that have shared knowledge or services with other countries, nine have shared skillshares and publications, 8 have organized events, seven have shared research, and six have shared data.
 The table below shows the number of countries that have shared the different types of collaboration with other countries.

-Figure X. Number of countries that have share knowledge or services to other countries
+Figure X. Number of countries that have shared knowledge or services with other countries